 - Electronic (PDF transcript)

 - Your transcript recipient will be emailed a link to a secure internet page where they can retrieve the official transcript

 - Printing is allowed

 - Modifications are not allowed

-- Hold for Pick-Up

-- Once the transcript request is received in our office, the transcript will be available for pickup by the student (ID must be shown), or;

-- Authorized persons must bring a signed release statement from the student stating "I, [student's name], give permission for [third party] to pick up my transcript on [date]."

 - US Postal Service

 - Once the transcript request is received, the transcript will be mailed within 1-5 business days.
 Please allow an additional 5-7 business days for delivery by the United States Postal Service to domestic mailing addresses.

 - Express Mail

 - Transcript will be mailed within 1-3 business day of order to the recipient for receipt the next or second business day.